murali2277/Gemini-Clone/README.md

 ## Security Note

 This project directly calls the Google Gemini API from the frontend.
 This means your `VITE_GEMINI_API_KEY` is exposed in the client-side code.
 This is **not recommended for production applications** as it poses a significant security risk.
-For production environments, it is highly recommended to use a backend server to proxy requests to the Gemini API, keeping your API key secure on the server-side
+For production environments, it is highly recommended to use a backend server to proxy requests to the Gemini API, keeping your API key secure on the server-side.